arianafernandes/triplea/ESOF-docs/Assignment 4: Verification and Validation.md

 </p>

-### Isolateability
+### Isolability

 <p align="justify">Isolability represents the amount of each component (CUT) that can be tested isolated.
-In TrpleA the components communicate with each other, so is  very difficult to isolate one component from the rest.
+In TripleA the components communicate with each other, so is  very difficult to isolate one component from the rest.
 The component under test (CUT) can only be tested in isolation, partially.
 </p>